NyxHexen/CI_MS1_THH/readme.md

 #### Typography
 The **fallback font** chosen across the website is 'sans-serif' for it's accessibility.

 My **logo and h1-h3 headings** font is Press Start 2P from Google Fonts.
-I chose this font because it is an 8-bit style, bulky, font which fit into the thematic of the bar.
+I chose this font because it is an 8-bit style, bulky, font which fit into the theme of the bar.

 My **h4+ headings and body** font is Play, also from Google Fonts.
 The font is more angular which compliments the 8-bit style font.